dilpreet1998/Face-recognition/README.md

 # Face-recognition

-Creating a custom box on photo using OpenCv and Python this script works on the live algorithm where image is scanned using camera and a live box is genrated on the persons face
+This Repository is an easy representation of a face recognition Program using python to detect Human faces by Creating a custom Rectangle box on a photo using OpenCV module in Python.

+This script works on the live camera as well as it can also be uploaded where the image is extracted based on the frames.
+These extracted frames are then passed through a detection function where it matches the image to its respective dataset to check ehether an image contains a human faces or not.
+Then based on the coordinates where the face iss found, the program creates a rect box.